karunakarrao/DevOps/Docker/Docker-notes.md

 logs:
 -----------------------------
+docker logs are stored in `/var/lib/docker/containers/container-id/` location.

 	$ docker logs my-nginx
  	$ docker container logs -f my-nginx	--> Live log monitoring. like tail command.

+Docker uses the `logging drivers` to store the logs on the specific container. there are different types of logging drivers available. to view the  drivers available use `$ docker system info`, there you can see the available driver plugins. to change the drivers add the below configurations in `/etc/docker/daemon.json` file.

+	{
+ 		"debug": true,
+		"hosts": ["tcp://192.168.1.10:2376"]
+		"log-driver": awslogs	# logging drivers change "log-opt": {
+    			"awslogs-region": "us-east-1"
+		}
+  	}
+Note: to store the docker logs on the aws cloud we must need to pass the AWS credentials, so that the docker daemon can store the logs on the aws.

 top:
 -----------------------------